 For Ralph Macchio’s William Gambini that’s the best and only option because Vinny Gambini (an absolutely pitch-perfect Joe Pesci) took the bar and is a lawyer right, so no problem?
-He’ll come down and sort this whole mess out – course he will.
+He’ll come down and sort this whole mess out – of course, he will.
 There’s just the small problem that Vinny isn’t a trial lawyer and doesn’t really know court procedures but he’s tenacious and what’s more “no one pulls the wool over the eyes of a Gambini!”
 Maybe they have a shot.

 So the dapper New Jersey Italian-American Vinny arrives in Alabama with his girlfriend Mona Lisa Vito – played with a gorgeous brassy spirit and an even more gorgeously outrageous wardrobe by Marisa Tomei – who’s come along to give moral support and they couldn’t be more out of place.
 Tomei won the ‘Best Supporting Actress Oscar for her performance and it’s a doozy.

 A major problem for Vinny though is the judge who’s going to preside over the trial.
 He’s the fearsome Chamberlain Haller – a fabulously grouchy Fred Gwynne “What is a yute?” – so the odds are definitely not in their favour.
 But with Vinny’s positive outlook to win this case, aided by Lisa, what could go wrong?